sharkparty/inconvenient-facts/README.md

 - Promising the eliminate the debt in 8 years.
 National debt is already projected to be 50% higher since he took office.
 [Source](https://www.washingtonpost.com/business/2019/03/12/trump-vowed-eliminate-debt-years-hes-track-leave-it-least-percent-higher)

+- Illegally inherited nearly half a billion dollars and a real estate empire.
+[Illegal Inheritance](https://www.nytimes.com/interactive/2018/10/02/us/politics/donald-trump-tax-schemes-fred-trump.html)

+- Personally failed in business with failed casinos and a failed airline.
+[Source 1](https://www.cheatsheet.com/money-career/donald-trump-business-failures-complete-guide.html/), [Source 2](https://www.businessinsider.com/donald-trump-businesses-failures-successes-2016-10#24-projects-the-times-concluded-didnt-work-out-1)

+- Bankrupted six times, screwing investors and business partners (including private contractors and unions).
+Trump was quoted by Newsweek in 2011 saying, ["I do play with the bankruptcy laws—they're very good for me."](https://en.wikipedia.org/wiki/Business_career_of_Donald_Trump#Business_bankruptcies)

+- Used his office to enrich himself, solicited bribes, and inflicted human rights abuses on migrant families.
+"President Trump has tried to use the presidency to enrich himself by promoting his businesses as extensions of his administration.
+That includes conducting government business at them, praising them in his official capacity, and even going so far as to offer exclusive perks to members of his clubs including access to government leaders, influence on government business, and in some cases, appointments to government positions."
+  - Vacations every weekend at his own resort, funneling government money into his business and costing taxpayers millions of dollars.

 ## Violations of the Public Trust

 - Trump promised to donate $10,000 to the Twin Towers Fund.
 No evidence has every been found (nor has Trump tried to provide any) that the money was actually donated.
 [Source](https://www.nbcnews.com/news/us-news/nyc-official-no-evidence-trump-gave-10k-9-11-fund-n666631)